RafaelEmery/fast-api-studies/README.md

 ### `fast-api-sqlalchemy-api`

-API to manage courses using SQLAlchemy as database along with Fast API resources.
+API to manage courses using SQLAlchemy with Fast API resources.

 The database is PostgreSQL by Docker and Docker Compose to make local development easier :smiley: